 But then the warden said, ‘There have been many before you who have sought escape.
 They have neither lived, nor left.’

-As I heard Lyra come nearer, I hissed, ‘Lyra?
+As I heard her come nearer, I hissed, ‘Lyra?
 Can you see anything?’

-With anything bouncing off the stone in response to my voice, I listened with all my might for something that would oppose my friend’s approach.
-But
+With 'anything' bouncing off the stone in response, I listened with all my might for something that would oppose my friend’s approach.
+But there was nothing.

 And Lyra wasn’t to be seen or heard.